 People can try these home remedies to help an infant or child pass hard stool:

 - Giving the child plenty of water and reassuring them that drinking more water may help.
-They should not replace water with sweetened fruit juice or other sugary beverages.

 The following strategies may help babies: